lmiller1990/design-pattenrns-for-vuejs/src/pdf/API-REQUESTS.md

 Updating the test to use Pinia.
 \end{center}

 I like this option.
-We continue to mock `axios`.
+We continue to mock Axios.
 The only change we made to the test is passing a `store`.
 The actual user facing behavior has not changed, so the test should not need significant changes either - in fact, the actual test code is the same (entering the username and password and submitting the form).
 It also shows we are not testing implementation details - we were able to make a significant refactor without changing the test (except for providing the Pinia store - we added this dependency, so this change is expected).

-I've used the real store + axios mock strategy for quite a long time in both Vue and React apps and had an *okay* experience.
-The only downside is you need to mock `axios` a lot - you often end up with a lot of copy-pasting between tests.
+I've used the real store + Axios mock strategy for quite a long time in both Vue and React apps and had an *okay* experience.
+The only downside is you need to mock Axios a lot - you often end up with a lot of copy-pasting between tests.
 Fortunately, changing your HTTP client isn't something you do very often, nor your endpoints.
 This testing strategy can be a little boilerplate heavy, though.

 ## To mock or not to mock?

 As your application gets larger and larger, though, using a real store can become complex.
 Some developers opt to mock the entire store in this scenario.
-It leads to less boilerplate, for sure, especially if you are using Vue Test Utils, which some convenient methods for mocking things, like `mocks`, or you might opt to use some of the patterns in the [testing](https://pinia.vuejs.org/cookbook/testing.html) section in the Pinia documentaion.
+It leads to less boilerplate, for sure, especially if you are using Vue Test Utils, which some convenient methods for mocking things, like `mocks`, or you might opt to use some of the patterns in the [testing](https://pinia.vuejs.org/cookbook/testing.html) section in the Pinia documentation.

 What if you are using a different library, like Vue Testing Library, which does not support mocking things so easily - intentionally.
 Or, another framework?
 Good foundational concepts are not tied to specific frameworks and libraries.
 What are our other options?